waldobronchart/ShortcutMapper/sources/adobe-photoshop/README.md

 Contains .json data files that were generated from shortcuts scraped from sources in **/raw**

-Once exported, the file was hand-edited to make some nessesary fixes that just couldn't be automated.
+Once exported, the file was hand-edited to make some necessary fixes that just couldn't be automated.

+To export this intermediate format to the web application run the following script:
+`python utils/export_intermediate_data.py exporters/adobe-photoshop/intermediate/photoshop_v14.2.json`

 ### /raw